-An evangelical Anabaptist “family gathering” of African, North American, and European members working together to become an answer to Jesus’ prayer: “Your kingdom come, Your will be done, on earth as it is in heaven”.
+Africa Inter-Mennonite Mission is a “family gathering” of African, North American, and European Anabaptists working together to become an answer to Jesus’ prayer: “Your kingdom come, your will be done, on earth as it is in heaven”.
 We seek to nurture and partner with the church in empowering ways in ongoing ministries of witness and service in Angola, Burkina Faso, Democratic Republic of the Congo, Sierra Leone, and South Africa.

 Africa Inter-Mennonite Mission: Building a global family of faith

 After attending the Assets Based Community Development (ABCD) training that AIMM had facilitated at the Kandale congregation, Rev. Bercie Mundedi came to AIMM with the request that we provide the same training for the Kalonda Bible Institute students.
 AIMM was pleased to say YES!

 The Assets Based Community Development (ABCD) method uses a community’s own assets and resources as the basis of development, empowering people by encouraging them to use what they already have instead of immediately looking to outside sources for assistance.
 Bercie is convinced that the method would be useful for the Bible Institute, its students, and even for the wider church.
 As they start their pastoral ministries, they will need to be able to assess the local resources of their communities and create opportunities for sustainable progress, in their churches and for their own livelihoods.

 Below there are two videos which show Kalonda Bible Institute students participating in an exercise of building a fire together.
 This exercise illustrates the importance of relationships as social capital.

 The first video shows how a community can produce more than an individual can when everybody brings their contribution with all of their assets and talents.